OfficeDev/office-js-docs-pr/docs/outlook/troubleshoot-outlook-add-in-activation.md

 ## If you use a regular expression, is it properly specified?

 Because regular expressions in activation rules are part of the XML manifest file for a read add-in, if a regular expression uses certain characters, be sure to follow the corresponding escape sequence that XML processors support.
-Table 1 lists these special characters.
+The following table lists these special characters.

-**Table 1.
-Escape sequences for regular expressions**

 |**Character**|**Description**|**Escape sequence to use**|
 |:-----|:-----|:-----|